Odd Look: The Weeknd remix

 An official remix of the song featuring Canadian singer the Weeknd from the Kavinsky's Odd Look EP (2013) was released as a single on 24 July 2013.
-The Weeknd later included the remix on the iTunes edition of his debut studio album Kiss Land (2013).
+The Weeknd later included the remix on the deluxe edition of his debut studio album, Kiss Land (2013).

 Commercial performance

 The remixed single was a moderate hit in Belgium, where it charted on the Ultratop 50 Singles charts of both Flanders and Wallonia.
 Where it peaked at number 18 and 34 respectively.
 The song was also a minor success in the United States where it peaked at number 46 on the Billboard Dance/Electronic Songs chart.